LonguetMax/parallel_prime_finder/README.md

 ### Compile :
     $ make
-        Handles the compiling process, assembling and linking the sources to get the final executable file.
+        Handles compiling, linking and assembling the sources in a final executable file.

 ### Run :
     $ make run